Preseault v. United States: Case

 On both of these conditions the court deliberated and made findings crucial to the case.
 One, they found that when the railroad dismantled the track in 1975, they had effectively abandoned their right of easement, regardless of having not filed an abandonment order.
-Therefore any easement pertaining to the use of this rail track became void.
+Therefore, any easement pertaining to the use of this rail track became void.

 Secondly the function of the land in question was being used for a different purpose, and therefore could certainly not hold up under easement terms.
 Fee simple terms would have permitted this, but the court had already determined that the terms of the contract were certainly under an easement.

 Decision

-The court found that Preseault’s 5th Amendment Rights, specifically his right of just compensation, had been violated since the land in question was surely his legal property.
+The court found that Preseault's 5th Amendment Rights, specifically his right of just compensation, had been violated since the land in question was surely his legal property.
 The easement had been abandoned by the railroad when it dismantled track and thus it never had the legal right to turn easement rights over to the ICC.

 The Federal Government was required to pay Preseault compensation for the use of the land and seek his explicit permission to use the land under a new easement contract specific to a recreational trail.

 Significance

-This case greatly reinforces 5th Amendment rights of citizens and bars the government from transferring easements of land for different purposes without a new contract being created with the property owner.
-It also establishes that the intent of a contract, such as between an easement and a fee simple, is significant and may help to alter the findings of a case.
-The filing in this instance was incorrectly done and for all intents and purposes was treated as an easement.
+This case greatly reinforces 5th Amendment rights of citizens and bars the government from transferring easements of land for different purposes without just compensation.
+It also establishes that the distinction in property interest, here between an easement and fee simple ownership, is significant and may help to alter the case's outcome.
+The property interest in this case was found to be an easement for rail traffic, which would not cover a change to use for public recreation, and which was also abandoned by the railroads from disuse.